EPFL-IC/mypage-test-template/README.md

 ```

 #### **3. Modular blocks**<br />

+You can delete, add or modify blocks as you like, as long as they respect the graphic guidelines.

 #### Recent publications<br />
 This block is a spotlight for your two latest publications, the rest will appear in the "publications-more" block.